opensrp/fhircore/README.md

 # OpenSRP FHIR Core

-FHIRcore is a Kotlin application for delivering offline-capable, mobile-first healthcare project implementations from local community to national and international scale using FHIR and the WHO Smart Guidelines on Android.
+FHIR Core is a Kotlin application for delivering offline-capable, mobile-first healthcare project implementations from local community to national and international scale using FHIR and the WHO Smart Guidelines on Android.

-FHIRcore is architected as a FHIR native digital health platform powered by Google's [Android FHIR SDK](https://github.com/google/android-fhir) and [HAPI FHIR](https://hapifhir.io/).
-FHIRcore's user experience and module oriented design are based on over a decade of real world experience implementing digital health projects with [OpenSRP](https://smartregister.org/).
+FHIR Core is architected as a FHIR native digital health platform powered by Google's [Android FHIR SDK](https://github.com/google/android-fhir) and [HAPI FHIR](https://hapifhir.io/).
+FHIR Core's user experience and module oriented design are based on over a decade of real world experience implementing digital health projects with [OpenSRP](https://smartregister.org/).
 This repository contains the Android mobile application built to:

 - load configuration data as FHIR resources,
 - support the WHO Smart Guidelines,